 - Australian citizen or permanent resident.

-- Currently living in WA, or relocating to WA for work.
+- Living in WA, or relocating to WA for work.

-- Do not currently own any property or land in Australia or overseas.
+- Not currently owning any property or land, in Australia or overseas.

 - Household income under the relevant cap for your product and region.

-- Employed (or self-employed with two years of returns) — minimum six months in your current role.
+- Employed (or self-employed with two years of returns), with at least six months in your current role.

 - Acceptable credit history.
-Keystart is unusually flexible here — past defaults, judgments, and even discharged bankruptcy can be accepted with explanation.
-This is one of the few areas where Keystart is genuinely more lenient than every major bank.
+Keystart is unusually flexible here, past defaults, judgments and even discharged bankruptcy can be accepted with an explanation.
+This is one of the few places it's genuinely more lenient than the major banks.

-You do not need to be a first home buyer.
-If you've previously owned a home, sold it, and don't currently own property, you can still use Keystart.
-This catches a lot of buyers off-guard — people who divorced and lost the family home, downsizers who sold and rented for years, expats returning from overseas.
-Keystart is open to all of them.
+You don't have to be a first home buyer.
+If you've owned a home, sold it, and don't currently own property, Keystart is open to you.
+That surprises a lot of people, those who divorced and lost the family home, downsizers who sold and rented for years, expats coming back from overseas.
+All of them can qualify.

-Keystart vs First Home Guarantee — which one wins?
+Keystart vs the First Home Guarantee, which one wins?

-The First Home Guarantee (FHBG) is the federal scheme that lets eligible first home buyers purchase with a 5% deposit and no LMI, with the government guaranteeing the difference.
-It's the closest national alternative to Keystart.
-Here's the side-by-side.
+Keystart now beats the First Home Guarantee mainly on deposit size and flexibility, not on the property cap.
+The First Home Guarantee (the federal 5% Deposit Scheme) lets eligible first home buyers purchase with a 5% deposit and no LMI, with the government guaranteeing the difference.
+Here's the side-by-side at 2026 figures.

 | Minimum deposit | 2% | 5% |